CarlinJunHuang/An-automatic-bottle-sorting-and-compression-machine-RaspberryPi/README.md

 In addition, you may need some mechanical mechanism that can complete the given motion.
 Some of the main mechanisms I use are: screw lifting platform, slider platform and so on.

 # References
 In order to accomplish the goal of this final project, I looked up a lot of information on the Internet.
-Thanks all on the network selfless dedication of their knowledge people!
+Thanks all the kind ppl on the network for selfless dedication of their knowledge!

 Followings are some of the most important references that have inspired me the most.
 I hope it also works for you!